March 2026 DRAFT Minutes

 A: Surface layer doesn’t seem to be bonded – will find out and get back to the PC via the Clerk.

-Chairman stated that the surface was made to reduce noise, so there were no claims for compensation.
+Chairman stated that the surface was made to reduce noise, so there would be no claims for compensation.

 Q: Mill Drove North shut to put a tarmac patch outside Elm Tree Farm but a steep edge either side of it.
 Why was this deemed more important than the other potholes which can throw a vehicle into the ditch?